canonical/pylxd/doc/source/containers.rst

   - `unfreeze` - Resume the container
   - `execute` - Execute a command on the container.
 The first argument is a list, in the form of `subprocess.Popen` with each item of the command as a separate item in the list.
-Returns a two part tuple of `(stdout, stderr)`.
+Returns a tuple of `(exit_code, stdout, stderr)`.
     This method will block while the command is executed.
   - `migrate` - Migrate the container.
 The first argument is a client connection to the destination server.
 This call is asynchronous, so `wait=True` is optional.
 The container on the new client is returned.